Alpilean Review: Are "Alpine Nutrients" a Scam?

 Alpilean pills contain six active ingredients: fucoxanthin, dika nut, moringa leaf, citrus bioflavonoids, ginger root and turmeric root.

-The brand describes these as “alpine nutrients and plants,” which is unscientific and inaccurate.
 None of these plants are sourced from alpine regions.
 Ginger is commonly grown in humid, tropical forests in Southeast Asia while turmeric is native to India.

-Fucoxanthin is a chemical compound derived from algae.
 It was shown to reduce body weight gain in an animal study.
 This is not the same as causing weight loss.

 African mango seed extract was shown to cause weight loss at a daily dose of 3,150 milligrams (mg) in a clinical trial published in the Lipids in Health and Disease journal.
-Alpilean does not use an extract but rather the raw botanical which is often less potent.

 Turmeric may be effective for weight loss because its active phytonutrient curcumin was shown in a 2019 meta-study to cause weight loss.

-Consider African mango seed extract which was shown to cause weight loss at a daily dose of 3,150 mg.
 Just because the ingredient can cause weight loss at that dose does not mean it will be effective at lower doses.

-Not only does Alpilean fail to publish ingredient doses, the brand also fails to publish the list of inactive ingredients which is a consumer safety issue.
-Inactive ingredients include capsule material, fillers, flavoring agents, etc. Consumers may have allergies or sensitivities to these ingredients, and some of them may be unhealthy like artificial food dye.
+Consumers may have allergies or sensitivities to these ingredients, and some of them may be unhealthy like artificial food dye.

-Highly Questionable Claims on Alpilean Website
+Highly Questionable Health Claims

 Alpilean questionable health claim 1

-The brand describes their supplement as “FDA-approved” as shown above in Google search.
+As shown above, the brand describes their supplement as "FDA-approved" in a Google ad.
 This is false and we hope the FDA investigates.
-The FDA does not approve dietary supplements, only prescription drugs.
-The FDA’s own website makes it very clear that the agency does not approve dietary supplements.
+The FDA does not approve dietary supplements; only prescription drugs.

 Alpilean questionable health claim 2

-Alpilean also claims that there was a “new scientific discovery” in February of 2023, however the medical study cited was published in 2020 and has nothing to do with Alpilean’s health claims.
-The study simply tracks body temperature changes over decades in U.S. patients, and does not make any specific weight loss claims.
+One of the popular websites promoting Alpilean also claims that there was a “new scientific discovery” in February of 2023, however the medical study cited was published in 2020 and has nothing to do with Alpilean’s health claims.

 The brand makes claims that we consider to be unscientific about individual ingredients as well.